Experience the Definitive Advantage

 Unlike hospitals, physician groups hold a unique place within the healthcare market.
 Physician group practices are smaller than hospitals and generally focus on a single specialty, which gives them greater flexibility in a variety of areas -- such as spending on charity care, operating hours, and service offerings -- as well as eliminating financial and quality disparities between departments.
 Single-specialty group practices also reduce competition between individual providers and departments, and instead encourage camaraderie and cooperation to solve common issues.
 Another benefit of a physician group's small size is the ability to adapt quickly to shifting market pressures and new care guidelines from the Centers for Medicare and Medicaid Services (CMS) and other governing bodies.

-Fig 1 Data from Definitive Healthcare based on annual self-reporting from hospitals and health systems as well as proprietary research
+Fig 1 Data from Definitive Healthcare, as of June 2019, based on annual self-reporting from IDNs, hospitals, and health systems, as well as proprietary research

 Despite their many advantages, physician groups face challenges in the form of limited networks, small budgets, restricted service offerings and lab availability, and other issues that make them ideal candidates for acquisitions and partnerships with hospitals and larger care facilities.
 For CMS programs such as Meaningful Use, being part of a hospital network could lead to greater financial resources and aid in implementing an electronic health record (EHR) system.
 Physician groups can also benefit from hospital acquisition via referrals; practitioners can refer patients to an in-network hospital for lab work or x-rays, for example, and hospitals can refer patients to specialists employed at a group practice.
 Keeping consultations and procedures within a network leads to lower costs for patients and providers while improving care coordination, reducing the chance of providing duplicate services or, alternately, overlooking a patient's medical condition.